project-arcana/phantasm-hardware-interface/README.md

     SamplerState g_sampler                              : register(s0, space0);
     ```

-Shaders in phi can be fed with up to 4 "shader arguments".
+Shaders in PHI can be fed with up to 4 "shader arguments".
 Each shader argument consists of SRVs, UAVs and samplers, all of which combine into a single `handle::shader_view`, and a separate CBV (`handle::resource`).
 Shader arguments correspond to HLSL spaces.
 Argument 0 is `space0`, 1 is `space1`, and so forth.
 The supplied order of inputs corresponds to the HLSL registers.

 Shader argument "shapes", as in the amount of arguments, and the amount of inputs per argument type, are supplied when creating a `handle::pipeline_state`.
 The actual argument values are supplied in commands, like `cmd::draw`.